sohampod/twitterWebscrap/README.md

-# twitterWebscrap
+# Twitter Web Scrap
-The simple twitter web scrap using TWINT
+## The simple twitter web scrap using TWINT